 Clear Your Browser Cache Regularly

 You can fix many browser problems by clearing your browser cache.
 Every web browser has a temporary storage area called a cache.
 Each time you visit a website, certain information is stored in the cache so that when you next visit that site it loads much quicker.
 Regularly clearing your browser cache can improve performance of websites.

-wikiHow offers tutorials on clearing your browser cache for 18 browsers including Chrome, Safari, Internet Explorer and Firefox.
+wikiHow offers tutorials on clearing your browser cache for 18 browsers including Chrome, Safari, Firefox, and Edge.
 Click here to view that information.

 Understand How Internet Cookies can Affect Jackrabbit

 Many of Jackrabbit's features utilize cookies to remember how you use your database.
 When cookies are not enabled in your browser it can affect your ability to log into your database, your staff's login to their Staff Portal, and your families' login to their Parent Portal.
 Avoid this frustration...read our Best Practice article How Internet Cookies Can Affect Jackrabbit Use to learn more.

 Use Anti-Virus Software & MalWare Software

 While Jackrabbit continually guards against malware and viruses impacting your Jackrabbit data, viruses and malware on your own computer can slow your speed and performance.
 There are a number of free and paid anti-virus and malware software options available, and many newer computers come with software pre-installed.
 Be sure you set the software to automatically scan your computer on a regular basis.
 Additionally, make sure you are set to receive automatic updates to your anti-virus and malware software.

 While Jackrabbit doesn't recommend a particular software, some options include Microsoft Security Essentials, Avast, Norton 360, and Malwarebytes.

 If you believe you have a malware or viruses on your computer, Jackrabbit recommends you see a computer professional for assistance.